jjjuulliiaann/sanity-nuxt-3-starter/README.md

 #### Studio:

-All singleton documents with `preview: true` set in the desk structure and all collection documents feature a Preview panel.
-The URL schema of those documents has to be defined in `utils/resolveProductionUrl.js` to adapt to your front end's URL structure.
+- All documents defined in `config/views.js` have a preview tab in the Studio
+- The production urls for those documents are resolved with the `resolveProductionUrl` function in `config/views.js`
+- The "Open preview" button in the studio context menu is defined in `sanity.config.js` using `resolveProductionUrl`
+- The studio uses the `sanity-plugin-iframe-pane` to show the page inside a preview pane

 #### Frontend:

-(Setup for Universal Rendering) A separate Sanity client named `preview` is defined in `nuxt.config.js`.
-You have to allow credentials for the frontend URL in your Sanity API settings to access unpublished data from Sanity.
+- A separate Sanity client named `preview` is defined in `nuxt.config.js`.
+- You have to allow credentials for the frontend URL in your Sanity API settings to access unpublished data from Sanity.

-All pages that support previews include the composable `use-preview-handler`.
-If the URL contains the param `?preview=true` the Preview header is visible and the separate sanity preview client is used for updates.
+- If the url contains the `preview` query, the `useSanityData` composable uses the preview client for fetching data